sharetribe/flex-docs/src/docs/cookbook/cookbook-search/change-search-filters-in-ftw/index.md

 ---
-title: How to change search filters in FTW
+title: Change search filters in FTW
-slug: how-to-change-search-filters-in-ftw
+slug: change-search-filters-in-ftw
 updated: 2019-07-17
-category: guides
+category: cookbook-search
 ingress:
   This guide describes how to change the search filters in Flex Template for Web (FTW).